 Dr. Michael Moody, Co-founder

-Optimistic and naïve, Michael Moody began his career as a middle school teacher in Oakland, California ready to change the world.
+Michael Moody began his career as a middle school teacher in Oakland, California.
+At the time he was optimistic and naive, ready to change the world.
 And it didn’t take long for him to realize he had a tendency for working to disrupt the status quo in a field that is nothing if not “traditional.”

 In the many years since that first day in the classroom, Dr. Moody has served as an elementary teacher, instructional coach, school leader, district administrator, and consultant.
 In each of these roles he aspired to maintain a keen focus on ensuring that all students have equitable access to educational outcomes that will enable them to lead their fullest lives.